-Our ASAP automated dispatch algorithm is automatically triggered when a dispatch of a trip is started with the requested time for pick up within 1 hour (60 minutes) of the start of the dispatch process.
-What we mean with 'algorithm' is how a dispatch is conducted by the YourDriverApp software and what rules apply in this automated proces.
+Our ASAP automated dispatch algorithm is automatically triggered when the dispatch of a trip is started with the requested time for pick up within 1 hour (60 minutes) of the start of the dispatch process.
+What we mean by 'algorithm' is how a dispatch is conducted by the YourDriverApp software and what rules apply in this automated process.

 The process happens in the following steps:

-Opposed to our pre-book process the ASAP process takes into account the ETA (Estimated Time of Arrival) of the driver current location to the pickup address of the trip.
+As opposed to our pre-book process, the ASAP process takes into account the ETA (Estimated Time of Arrival) of the driver's current location to the pickup address for the trip.

-So now the algorithm checks who of the available drivers can actual arrive on the requested pick up time.
-The software groups all drivers that can be available on time PLUS the drivers who can be on the pickup location with a max. estimated delay of arrival of 15 minutes.
+So now the algorithm checks which of the available drivers can actually arrive at the requested pickup time.
+The software groups all drivers that can be available on time PLUS the drivers who can be at the pickup location with a max. estimated delay of arrival of 15 minutes.
 All other drivers who are available are no longer selected.

 Stage 3 - Sorting of the selected group